-About this Calisthenics Workout
+About This Upper Body Calisthenics Workout

-The Steel Upper Body workout is created for those who want and need stupid amount of upper body strength and good muscle mass at the same time.
+The Steel Upper Body workout is created for those who want and need a stupid amount of upper body strength and good muscle mass at the same time.
 Punish your chest, arms, back and core; let them rest for a bit then reap the benefits!